alyrlee/bellabeat-product-analysis/README.md

 ```

-What does this tell us about how this sample of people's activities?
+What does this tell us about our sample of activities?

 ### Data Plots